Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Comparison with Existing Constructions

 \emph{Precision}: Table~\ref{tab:scalings} shows that the ninths exponents reproduce seven independent observables at the $1$--$6\%$ level.
 Integer-exponent fits typically require $\mathcal{O}(1)$ coefficients of order $2$--$3$ to absorb the mismatch between $\e_C^n$ and the data; the rational exponents absorb this mismatch into the exponent itself, reducing the role of unknown coefficients.

-\emph{Lepton unification}: the ninths lattice extends naturally to the lepton sector with the same $\e$ and the same $1/9$ granularity.
+\emph{Lepton unification}: the lattice extends naturally to the lepton sector with the same $\e$, the charged leptons occupying the commensurate $1/6$ sublattice (so that quark ninths and lepton sixths together fix the group at $\Z_{18}$; Sec.~\ref{sec:why-nine}).
 Integer-charge models require a separate tuning of the lepton charges and often a different expansion parameter.